GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 Injectable Use

-- Metallic taste — reported by some users
+- Metallic taste.
+Reported by some users.

 Contraindications

-- Wilson’s disease (copper metabolism disorder)
+- Wilson’s disease (a genetic copper metabolism disorder)

-- Known copper sensitivity
+- Known copper sensitivity or allergy

-- Pregnancy/breastfeeding (insufficient safety data)
+- Pregnancy and breastfeeding (insufficient safety data)

-Legal Status
+Regulatory and Legal Status

 United States